 - 4 Judicial decisions

-The Secretary to the Treasury holds responsibility for specific authorities over the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment activities.
-The Secretary approves detailed debt management and investment policies, sets operational limits and addresses any breaches of those limits.
+The Secretary to the Treasury has responsibility for specific authorities over the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment activities.
+The Secretary approves detailed debt management and investment policies, approves policy limits and addresses any breaches of those limits.
 In discharging his responsibilities, the Secretary is advised by the AOFM Advisory Board.

 AOFM Advisory Board

 The AOFM Advisory Board provides advice to the Secretary on debt management policy and the operational strategy and performance of the AOFM.
 The Board does not possess executive powers or decision making authority.
 The Advisory Board members as at 30 June 2013 were:

 - Dr Martin Parkinson PSM, Secretary to the Treasury, Chair;